osbornm/osbornm.github.io/_posts/2010-05-05-how-and-when-to-encode-for-the-web.md

 ---
 layout: post
-title: Update: How and When to Encode for the Web
+title: Update - How and When to Encode for the Web
 date: 2010-05-05 23:17
 author: osbornm
 comments: true